 Clean energy, eco-friendly business, zero waste, and ugly fruits – the list of our sustainability buzzwords contains many key terms from the topic of climate protection.
-Meanwhile, we have more than 8,000 premium images on one of the most important topics of our time in our portfolio, and the trend is growing rapidly.
+Meanwhile, we have more than 8,000 premium royalty-free images on one of the most important topics of our time in our portfolio, and the trend is growing rapidly.
 And of course, sustainability is not only anchored in our “business cerebrum,” but it also has a firm place deep in our hearts.
 After all, many of us are mothers and fathers, uncles and aunts of those who are so committed to the protection and future of our planet.

 The realization of our “green ambitions” at Westend61 is, of course, first and foremost in the proven hands of our photographers for whom we would like to take a moment to express our very special thanks.
-Not only do they constantly provide us with new, high-quality images that explore all aspects of “green living” and sustainability, but many of them also place great value on environmental sustainability themselves.
-So they help us to not only make the world a little bit more beautiful with their great photos, but also greener.
+Not only do they constantly provide us with new, high-quality stock photos that explore all aspects of “green living” and sustainability, but many of them also place great value on environmental sustainability themselves.
+So they help us to not only make the world a little bit more beautiful with their great images, but also greener.

-Buy photos and plant trees
+Buy royalty-free images and plant trees

 At Westend61, we have made the principle of sustainability a core component of our corporate culture.
 And, of course, we are not content with only fine words, but we follow them up with good deeds.